tyzbit/fly-stream/README.md

 Allocated dedicated ipv4: 169.155.59.256
 ```

-Save the `ipv4` address
+Take note of the address after `ipv4:`, you'll need this later

 ---

 # Configuring OBS

-Open OBS and go to `Settings -> Stream`.
-Select `WHIP` and put in this info
+Open OBS and go to `Settings -> Output`. then click ->`Recording`<- (we need to use
+this tab because we're using some custom functionality)

-Server: `http://stream:vrc-fly@[the IP address from before]/live/whip`
+- File path or URL: `rtsp://stream:vrc-fly@[the IP address from before]/live`
   (replace `vrc-fly` with your UUID)

-## Recommended settings

-ABR, h264/x264 3000 or less Mbps, 1s keyframe interval, use B-frames, main profile
-Libopus
+- Container Format: `rtsp`

+- Video Bitrate: Up to you, but I recommend `2500` or `3000` for 1080p.
+The higher
+  the bitrate, the quicker you may use up the free quota

+- Keyframe interval (frames): `30`

+- Video Encoder: `mpeg4`

+- Video Encoder Settings: `br=0`

+- Audio Bitrate: `128 Kbps` (you can increase this but the difference may not be
+  noticeable)

+- Audio Encoder: `aac`

+When you stream, click `Start Recording`, **not Start Streaming**

 ---

 # Opening in VRChat

-In the video player URL, put in `http://[the IP address from before]/live`
+In the video player URL, put in `rtspt://[the IP address from before]/live`.
+The delay I had was less than a half a second.

 ---